opsumo/polkadot-cn-devops-priv/deploy-chain-0/README.md

   2. A Kubernetes platform.
 Local or on-prem Datacenter or on-cloud VPC Machine Specifications:
       * 4-8 Core, 16-64GbRAM, with large free storage space
-      * Minikube or CRC with Openshift 4.x or OKD 4.x or Openshift 4.x
+      * Minikube but preferably Code Ready Container with Openshift 4.x or OKD 4.x or Openshift 4.x
       * Able to login to a Kubernetes platform via Kubectl or oc CLI.

           <img align="center" width="500" height="600" src="./images/rhos-crc-login.png">